 Oil for frying

-Heat the remaining ghee or oil in a medium sauce pan, add the vegetables and spices and cook on medium heat for 3-4 minutes till soft.
+Heat the remaining ghee or oil in a medium sauce pan, add the vegetables, spices, salt, sugar and cook on medium heat for 3-4 minutes until soft.
 Add the chopped cilantro, mix well and let it cool down under a fan.

 Take equal portions of the dough and make thin round chapatis, the size of your palm.
 Add a small spoonful of the stuffing on half of the chapatti and fold it over to make a semi-circle.
-Close the ends by folding inwards the edges.
+Close the ends by folding the edges inwards.

 Deep fry them on medium to high heat till they are golden brown.
 Serve with any chutney or ketchup.